fortify/sample-parser/README.md

  - The location can be modified by setting `fortify.home` VM system property and `plugin.bundles.dir` property in `com.fortify.plugin.framework.properties` (`WEB-INF/plugin-framework/etc`)

 ## Installation to SSC (for SSC 17.10)
-- SSC version 17.10 supports only basic installation of plugin through filesystem.
-This way to install plugins is deprecated in SSC 17.20 in favor of plugin installation through management UI.
+- SSC version 17.10 only supports a basic form of installation by dropping a plugin jar into a specific folder.
+This way to install plugins is deprecated in SSC 17.20 in favor of plugin installation through SSC administration UI.
+- SSC 17.10 also models plugin state as simply binary - either "installed and enabled" OR "not present/uninstalled".
+- In 17.10, each installed plugin must have a unique pluginId.
+Installing a newer plugin with the same pluginId and higher pluginVersion will result in the older plugin metadata being overwritten with the new plugin.
-- By default the location for plugin installation is in `<plugin-working-directory>/plugin-framework/plugins`
+- By default the file-drop location for plugin installation is in `<plugin-working-directory>/plugin-framework/plugins`
-- SSC makes an attempt to automatically enable plugins after installation (make them fully available to SSC)
-- Before plugin is enabled, it is first transformed to OSGi bundle that can be started in SSC's plugin container
+- Before plugin is enabled, it is first transformed into an OSGi bundle that can be started in SSC's plugin container
- - Transformation injects:
-    - OSGi related properties to `META-INF/MANIFEST.MF` of plugin
-    - OSGi blueprint contexts with necessary beans to `OSGI-INF/blueprint`
-- Once plugin is successfully transformed, it is started in plugin container
+- Once plugin is successfully transformed and installed, it can be started (enabled) in the plugin container.
+(In 17.10, the plugin is automatically started (enabled) without administrator interaction.
+In 17.20, the administrator is required to explicitly enable a plugin before it can be utilized by SSC.)
-- Plugin container log should contain INFO record about plugin being successfully started, e.g.:
+- The plugin container log `<plugin-working-directory>/plugin-framework/log` should contain INFO record about plugin being successfully started, e.g.:
 `org.apache.felix.fileinstall - 3.5.4 | Started bundle: file:<user.home>/.fortify/plugin-framework/plugin-bundles/com.example.parser.jar`
- - plugin container uses Felix file install to poll and install plugin bundles from filesystem location
-- There are several validation steps performed by SSC when plugins are being installed or enabled.
-Plugin installation as well as plugin enable actions can be blocked by SSC if following conditions are met:
+- After a plugin is installed and enabled in the plugin framework, there are several additional validation steps performed by SSC when it is notified by the plugin framework.
+Plugin installation as well as plugin enable actions can be blocked by SSC due to conditions such as:
-      - Plugin of lower version is being installed, but plugin of higher versions is already installed in SSC.
+      - Plugin of lower version is not allowed if a plugin of higher version is already installed in SSC.
 Since plugins are developed by 3rd party developers, SSC does know any details about the logic implemented in plugins.
         In this case SSC assumes that higher versions of some plugin can produce data that will not be compatible with lower version of the plugins that can make SSC system unstable.
-        If lower version of a plugin must be installed anyway, all higher versions of this plugin must be removed (uninstalled) from SSC.
+        If lower version of a plugin must be installed (for example to rollback from a buggy higher version), remove the higher version of this plugin and then install the lower version.
-      - Plugin of lower __data version__ can be installed in SSC, but cannot be enabled if plugin with the same ID but higher data version is already enabled.
-It means that if 2 plugins which ID is A are installed in SSC, only one of them can be enabled.
+      - Do not install a plugin of lower __data version__ than the existing plugins.
+(SSC 17.10 may not explicitly prevent such installation but it is not a good practice and will be explicitly prevented in 17.20 validations.)

+## Uninstallation from SSC (for SSC 17.10)
+- SSC version 17.10 supports only uninstallation of plugin through filesystem.
+This way to uninstall plugins is deprecated in SSC 17.20 in favor plugin uninstallation through management UI.
+- To uninstall plugin from SSC plugin it is necessary to
+  - shutdown SSC
+  - Delete plugin bundle file from `<plugin-bundles>` folder
+  - Delete plugin package file from `<plugins>` folder
+  - restart SSC.

 ## Installation to SSC and enabling plugin (for SSC 17.20)
-- SSC version 17.20 supports installation of plugin through plugin management UI (Administration - Plugins - Parsers) `Add` button should be used to install new plugin in SSC
+- SSC version 17.20 supports installation of plugin through plugin management UI (Administration - Plugins - Parsers)
+- In this version, plugins are modeled in 3 primary states - "installed/disabled", "enabled", "uninstalled/not present".
+(It also models some transient and failure states but we can ignore those for now.)
+- In subsequent text, we will use the terms "family of plugins" or "plugin family" to refer to a set of plugins with small code variations which may differ in pluginVersion and/or dataVersion but are based on the same implementation class (pluginId).
+SSC 17.20 allows multiple plugins of the same family to be installed (with some restrictions).
+  `Add` button should be used to install new plugin in SSC
 - All installed plugins are disabled after installation.
 Disabled means that plugin is defined in SSC but cannot do any work and accept any requests from SSC
 - To enable plugin click on plugin row in the plugins list and click `Enable` button
-- Just after installation of a plugin it is first transformed to OSGi bundle that can be started in SSC's plugin container
-- Plugin container log should contain INFO record about plugin being successfully installed or enabled (started), e.g.:
+- Plugin container log `<plugin-working-directory>/plugin-framework/log` should contain INFO record about plugin being successfully installed or enabled (started), e.g.:
 `org.apache.felix.fileinstall - 3.5.4 | Started bundle: file:<user.home>/.fortify/plugin-framework/plugin-bundles/com.example.parser.jar`
 - There are several validation steps performed by SSC when plugins are being installed or enabled.
-Plugin installation as well as plugin enable actions can be blocked by SSC if following conditions are met:
+Plugin installation as well as plugin enable actions can be blocked by SSC if certain conditions are met, such as:
-      - Plugin of lower version is being installed, but plugin of higher versions is already installed in SSC.
+      - A plugin of lower version is not allowed if a plugin from the same family and higher version is already installed in SSC.
 Since plugins are developed by 3rd party developers, SSC does know any details about the logic implemented in plugins.
         In this case SSC assumes that higher versions of some plugin can produce data that will not be compatible with lower version of the plugins that can make SSC system unstable.
-        If lower version of a plugin must be installed anyway, all higher versions of this plugin must be removed (uninstalled) from SSC.
+        If lower version of a plugin must be installed (for example to rollback from a buggy higher version), remove the higher version of this plugin and then install the lower version.
+      - Only one plugin of a plugin family (ie. sharing the same pluginId and name) can be enabled at a given time.
-      - Plugin of lower __data version__ can be installed in SSC, but cannot be enabled if plugin with the same ID but higher data version is already enabled.
-It means that if 2 plugins which ID is A are installed in SSC, only one of them can be enabled.
+      - Plugin of lower __data version__ cannot be installed in SSC.

-## Uninstallation from SSC (for SSC 17.10)
-- SSC version 17.10 supports only uninstallation of plugin through filesystem.
-This way to uninstall plugins is deprecated in SSC 17.20 in favor plugin uninstallation through management UI.
-- To uninstall plugin from SSC plugin it is necessary
-  - Delete plugin bundle file from `<plugin-bundles>` folder
-  - Delete plugin package file from `<plugins>` folder

-## Uninstallation from SSC (for SSC 17.20)
+## Disabling/Uninstallation from SSC (for SSC 17.20)
-- Any plugin previous installed in SSC can be removed
+- A plugin previous installed in SSC can be removed if it is in the "disabled" state.
-  - Only disabled plugin can be removed.
-To disable a plugin select it in the plugins list and click Disable button
+  - To disable a plugin select it in the plugins list and click the `Disable` button.
+  - To remove a plugin (which is already in the "disabled" state), view the plugin details and click the `Remove` button.
+- When parser plugin is disabled or uninstalled, SSC can no longer process new result files of the engine type that were supported by that plugin.
-- When parser plugin is uninstalled, all the data parsed by this plugin is preserved in database
+- However, all the data previously parsed by this plugin is preserved in the database and vulnerabilities that have been parsed by the plugin can still be viewed in the audit page listing.
-- Vulnerabilities of the engine type that was supported by uninstalled plugin cannot be parsed by SSC after plugin uninstallation
+  - Further, if the plugin has been just __disabled__, the details of previously parsed issues can still be seen.
-- Vulnerabilities that have been parsed by removed plugin can still be viewed in the list, but it will not be possible to view details of these vulnerabilities if issue view template was included in removed plugin package.
+  - However, if the plugin has also been __uninstalled__, it will not be possible to view the details of these vulnerabilities since the view template is also removed.
 - If some plugin was uninstalled by mistake, it is possible to install it again without data loss.

-## Scan artifact requirements
+## Scan artifact uploading requirements
-- Scan has be accompanied by `scan.info` metadata and packed into a ZIP file together
+- The scan result file has to be accompanied by `scan.info` metadata and packed into a ZIP file together
-  - ZIP have to contain at least 2 entries
+  - the ZIP has to contain at least 2 entries
     1. /scan.info
     2. /raw.scan - name and location depends on parser implementation and how it retrieves entry from `com.fortify.plugin.api.ScanData` (e.g. `scanData.getInputStream(x -> x.endsWith(".json"))` retrieves file ending with `.json` extension)
 - Optionally, 3rd party scan can be uploaded as a raw scan (not packed in ZIP with `scan.info`) but only through SSC REST API where call to REST API has to provide engine type as parameter of a call.
 Example: